 Condition requirement Means of monitoring during period under review Compliance achieved?
-3. Limits on contaminants in discharge Sampling Yes 4.
-Discharge cannot cause specified adverse effects beyond mixing zone Visual assessment at inspection and receiving water sampling and biomonitoring Yes 5.
-Maintain and adhere to a stormwater management plan Plan provided July 2019 Yes 6.
-Maintain and adhere to a spill contingency plan Plan provided July 2018 Yes 7.
-Notify the Council of changes at site No notification received N/A 8.
+7. Notify the Council of changes at site No notification received N/A 8.
 Lapse condition Consent exercised N/A 9.
-Provision for review of consent Next opportunity for review June 2026 N/A this erall assessment of consent compliar s consent erall assessment of administrative pe High High
+9. Provision for review of consent Next opportunity for review June 2026 erall assessment of consent compliar s consent High Ov erall assessment of administrative pe rformance in respect of this consent High

-During the year, Envirowaste Services Ltd demonstrated a high level of environmental and administrative performance with their resource consent as defined in Appendix II.
+During the year, Enviro NZ demonstrated a high level of environmental and administrative performance with their resource consent as defined in Appendix II.